theonejj/ansible-zfs_on_root/docs/mark_swap_device_as_failed.md

-# Marking Swap Device as Failed
+# Replace a Failed Drive

 [Back to Partition Drive Helper Page](./partition_drive_helper_script.md)

+## Marking Swap Device as Failed

 The `mdadm` utility is used to create mirrored or striped swap partitions.
 If you will be replacing a drive then you should mark the device as **failed** before removing it from the system.